gopala-kr/ldr/z_ios.md

 ## mobile app architecture patterns

-some artciles I found on this:
+some artciles which discusses about mobile app architecture patterns:

 * [stackoverflow: What are the architectural patterns used in Mobile applications (other than MVC)?](https://stackoverflow.com/questions/18231071/what-are-the-architectural-patterns-used-in-mobile-applications-other-than-mvc)
 * [stackoverflow: Mobile Development Architecture & Design Patterns](https://stackoverflow.com/questions/3090791/mobile-development-architecture-design-patterns)